Karnak

 monitoring export csv monitoring export csv

-DICOM tools
+DICOM Tools

 DICOM Tools main page DICOM Tools main page

-Clicking on the button “Echo” will launch the connectivity test and DICOM Echo command.
-Below is an example of a successful test.
+Click the Echo button to launch the connectivity test and DICOM Echo command.

 DICOM Tools Echo success DICOM Tools Echo success